johngavel/Terminal/README.md

 I have provided in the examples some basic commands.

 All commands shall be functions within your code.
 Methods of classes must be static.
-The format of the function shall be: void functionName(Terminal* terminal)
+The format of the function shall be: void functionName(OutputInterface* terminal)
 * void - There is no return processing done by the Terminal class from calling your function.
 * functionName - Whatever name you choose to call your function.
 * terminal - This a pointer back to the Terminal that called your function, use this terminal to execute and respond back to the user.